k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

    each unique resolved pool for an existing Pod/interface allocation, then uses ordered fallback only for typed exhaustion errors and returns after one successful allocation.
+3. When overlap protection is enabled, verify all corresponding overlapping-range reservations before performing any preflight update.
+   Recreate missing secondary records only after the validation pass finds no ownership conflict; fail without modifying state when ownership conflicts.
-3. When preflight finds multiple matches, retryably refresh every matching container ID before returning the first configured match.
+4. Retryably refresh every matching container ID, then return the first match in configured order.
-4. Reconcile each unique matching overlapping-range reservation before a preflight match can make ADD succeed.
 5. Make deallocation search every pool and clean up every matching reservation.
 6. Preserve existing mode-specific lease selection, datastore retries, overlap handling, and the default multi-address path.
 Reject `first_available` with